bariatric surgery financing

 Gastric Bypass

-gastric bypass Many bariatric patients pursue body contouring procedures such as a panniculectomy, arm lift, or thigh lift after their weight has stabilized.
-It works by creating a small stomach pouch and rerouting a section of the small intestine, limiting both how much you eat and how many calories your body absorbs.
+gastric bypass works by creating a small stomach pouch and rerouting a section of the small intestine.
+This limits both how much you can comfortably eat and how many calories your body absorbs, which is why it produces such strong metabolic results.

 Success rates for gastric bypass are among the highest of any bariatric procedure.
 Average excess weight loss ranges from 60% to 80%, type 2 diabetes remission is seen in up to 80% of patients, and long-term weight maintenance at the five-year mark is strong when combined with lifestyle support.
 The metabolic changes are profound many patients see dramatic improvements in blood sugar levels within days of surgery, even before significant weight loss occurs.